mefranklin6/HomeAssistant_RTI_Remote/README.md

 - Not affiliated with Home Assistant or RTI Control company.

-- This project is purely academic, it may not be practical for actual use.
+- This project is purely academic, it may not be practical for actual use (but it's working great at my house).

 - This not a "driver", "integration" or "addon" for either system.
-Without access to the RTI SDK, which requires special approval from RTI, there's no way to make the two systems sync up in a way that 'just works' out of the box.
+You'll be mapping events, states, and device actions between the two processors, so most of the work will be custom to your system.
+(Without access to the RTI SDK, which requires special approval from RTI, there's no way to make the two systems sync up in a way that 'just works' out of the box.)

 - RTI systems can only be programmed by authorized parties.